Programming on Filecoin

 Compute-over-data

-When it comes to data, a common need beyond storage and retrieval is data transformation.
-The goal with the compute-over-data protocols is generally to perform computation over IPLD, which is the data layer used by content-addressed systems like Filecoin.
-There are working groups working on different types of computing on Filecoin data, such as large-scale parallel compute (e.g., Bacalhau) and cryptographically verifiable compute (e.g. Lurk), etc.
+Beyond storage and retrieval, data often needs transformation.
+Compute-over-data protocols enable computations over IPLD, the data layer used by content-addressed systems like Filecoin.
+Working groups are developing compute solutions for Filecoin data, including large-scale parallel compute (e.g., Bacalhau) and cryptographically verifiable compute (e.g., Lurk).

-For example, Bacalhau is a platform for public, transparent, and optionally verifiable distributed computation.
-It enables users to run arbitrary Docker containers and WebAssembly (wasm) images as tasks against data stored in the InterPlanetary File System (IPFS).
+For example, Bacalhau provides a platform for public, transparent, and verifiable distributed computation, allowing users to run Docker containers and WebAssembly (Wasm) images as tasks on data stored in InterPlanetary File System (IPFS).

-It is worth noting that Filecoin is uniquely positioned to support large-scale off-chain computation since the storage providers have to compute resources such as GPUs and CPUs colocated with their data.
-By supporting compute-over-data on the Filecoin network, we enable a new paradigm of computing on the data where the data exists rather than moving the data to external compute nodes.
+Filecoin is uniquely positioned to support large-scale off-chain computation because storage providers have compute resources, such as GPUs and CPUs, colocated with their data.
+This setup enables a new paradigm where computations occur directly on the data where it resides, reducing the need to move data to external compute nodes.

-The Filecoin virtual machine (FVM) is a runtime environment for smart contracts on the Filecoin network.
-Smart contracts enable users to run any bounded computation, including those that create and enforce rules for storing and accessing data on the network.
-The FVM is responsible for executing these smart contracts and ensuring they are executed correctly and securely.
+The Filecoin Virtual Machine (FVM) is a runtime environment for executing smart contracts on the Filecoin network.
+These smart contracts allow users to run bounded computations and establish rules for storing and accessing data.
+The FVM ensures that these contracts are executed securely and reliably.

-FVM is designed to support native Filecoin actors written in languages that compile to WASM, as well as smart contracts written for foreign runtimes, including Solidity contracts for Ethereum Virtual Machine (EVM), Secure EcmaScript (SES), and eBPF.
-The reference FVM and SDK are written in Rust.
+The FVM is designed to support both native Filecoin actors written in languages that compile to Wasm and smart contracts from other runtimes, such as Solidity for the Ethereum Virtual Machine (EVM), Secure EcmaScript (SES), and eBPF.
+The reference FVM and SDK are written in Rust, ensuring high performance and security.

-FVM can create a new kind of organization – one built around datasets of various kinds.
+FVM enables a new kind of organization centered around data.

-The FVM enables the creation and management of data-based decentralized and autonomous organizations – data DAOs.
-The FVM allows a group of individuals, or organizations, to curate and preserve data collection.
-Data DAOs can govern and monetize data access and pool the returns into a shared treasury to fund the collections preservation and long-term growth.
-One could even exchange those data tokens between peers and request computation services on that data, such as validation, joins, analysis, feature detection, and extraction, moving into machine learning.
+The FVM makes it possible to create and manage decentralized and autonomous organizations (Data DAOs) focused on data curation and preservation.
+Data DAOs allow groups of individuals or organizations to govern and monetize data access, pooling returns into a shared treasury to fund preservation and growth.
+These data tokens can also be exchanged among peers or used to request computation services, such as validation, analysis, feature detection, and machine learning.

 Perpetual storage

-FVM allows users to store once and have repair and replication bots manage the repetitive storage deal creation tasks so that data can be stored perpetually.
-Using a smart contract, users can provision a wallet with FIL, and storage providers can use that to fund data storage permanently.
-Repair bots can monitor the storage deals and replicate the data with other storage providers when necessary.
-This process gives users long-term storage permanence.
+The FVM allows users to store data once and use repair and replication bots to manage ongoing storage deals, ensuring perpetual data storage.
+Through smart contracts, users can fund a wallet with FIL, allowing storage providers to maintain data storage indefinitely.
+Repair bots monitor these storage deals and replicate data across providers as needed, offering long-term data permanence.

 Financial services for miners